Vyral/charletta-wilson/_posts/2020-10-28-q-how-do-you-change-your-perspective-on-perfectionism.md

 Now more than ever, we’re afraid of people and their judgment. **Perfectionism is just that: a socially prescribed disposition where anything less than perfect is unacceptable.** The behavior of perfectionism stems from our fear of failure, embarrassment, and shame.
 It’s more than a habit; it’s a mindset.
 And you know what?
 It wears you out.&nbsp;

-You see, I tangoed with perfectionism for a very long time, but I also worked at it equally as long.
+I tangoed with perfectionism for a very long time, but I also worked at it equally as long.
 It’s a hard truth, but I’m not ashamed of it because it’s a pervasive issue for leaders, particularly those who’ve grown up under strict care and leadership, have had micromanaging bosses, or perhaps have had traumatic experiences resulting in deep scars.&nbsp;

 {% include pullquote.html %}